top of page

 • Alternative Transportation: If you use public transit or rideshares instead of owning a car, allocate the budget differently–perhaps $100–$150/month for passes or occasional rides, with the rest available for car rentals or savings.

-Tip: At this income level, you have the opportunity to avoid the trap of overbuying a vehicle.
-Instead of stretching for a luxury model, focus on total cost of ownership – fuel economy, reliability, and insurance rates.
+Tip: At this income level, you have the flexibility to prioritize total cost of ownership, factoring in not just the purchase price, but also fuel economy, maintenance, and insurance, rather than focusing solely on brand or luxury.
 A modest car or hybrid EV can meet your needs without cutting into savings or lifestyle goals.
 If you work remotely or use public transportation, consider reallocating unused funds toward travel, a car replacement fund, or early debt repayment.

 Also Read: